Why does Internet Explorer Maintenance go away when IE 10 is installed? (And what can I do about it?)

 2 and 3.
 Thanks also to fellow GP MVPs Darren Mar-Elia and Alan Burchil.
 They each have blog posts about this too and you can check ’em out.

 Internet Explorer 10 and Internet Explorer Maintenance – the whole story Video Transcript

 Hi, everyone.
-This is Jeremy Moskowitz, Group Policy MVP and Founder of GPanswers.com and PolicyPak Software.
+This is Jeremy Moskowitz, former Group Policy MVP and Founder of GPanswers.com and PolicyPak Software.
 In this video, I’m going to show you the cold, hard truth about Internet Explorer maintenance and Internet Explorer 10.

 This is a redo.
 I actually already talked about this in a video, but I’ve nuked that video.
 It doesn’t exist anymore.
 I’ve created a new video from scratch because I missed a very important point, and let’s go over it.
 Let me go through the whole thing soup-to-nuts.

 I happen to be on a Windows Server 2008 R2, or maybe you could be a Windows 7 machine.
 I’m running the GPMC, and I decide for all of my “East Sales Users” I want to do a new “IEM Policy to set the Proxy.”
 OK?
 I want to set the proxy.
 OK, great.